 Tá an chuid seo den suíomh idirlín ar fáil i mBéarla amháin i láthair na huaire.

-New VAT rules apply from 1 July 2021 for goods arriving into Ireland from outside the European Union.
+VAT rules apply for all goods arriving into Ireland from outside the European Union, including the UK.

 Starting work, emergency tax, claiming a refund, calculating your tax, understanding entitlements, pensions, being tax compliant.